 Frequently Asked Questions (FAQs)

-Can you negotiate an as is home in Illinois?
+2. Can I sell a house as is in Illinois?